facebookresearch/simmc2/CHALLENGE_RESULTS.md

 <img src="./final_results.png" width="800" alt="Final Results of the SIMMC 2.0 Challenge" align="center">
 </figure>

+Note:
+* Open-source permission is pending for Team 2.
+* Due to the file formatting issue, we were not able to evaluate Team 6's task 4-2 at the time of the challenge.

 Below is the full list of the participants and the links to their repositories (if released public).

 | Team ID |              Org              |